Category: Web3 & Blockchain

 Conclusion

 RPC endpoint monitoring is not optional for production Web3 applications.
-Block height lag, silent JSON-RPC errors, and regional availability failures are failure modes that standard HTTP uptime monitoring can’t catch, but your users will.
+Block height lag, stale block production, chain reorgs, and silent JSON-RPC errors are failure modes that standard HTTP uptime monitoring can’t catch, but your users will.

-The minimum viable setup: monitor availability and block height lag from 3 regions, set alerts for lag over 5 blocks and availability below 99.9%, and implement automatic failover using a FallbackProvider pattern.
+The minimum viable setup: monitor availability, block height lag, and block hash consistency from 3 regions, set alerts for lag over 5 blocks and availability below 99.9%, and implement automatic failover using a FallbackProvider pattern.

-BlackTide is built specifically for this, start monitoring your RPC endpoints free with native support for 24 blockchains including EVM, Cosmos SDK, and Cardano, with block height lag detection out of the box.
+BlackTide monitors your RPC endpoints with native support for 24 blockchains including EVM, Cosmos SDK, Cardano, Solana, and Sui, with block height lag detection, stale block alerts, and multi-region checks out of the box.
+For full configuration options, see the BlackTide Web3 monitors documentation.

-For teams already monitoring traditional HTTP infrastructure, the Web3 monitoring guide covers how RPC and node monitoring integrates with your existing stack.
+For teams integrating RPC monitoring with existing infrastructure, the Web3 Monitoring guide covers how node and RPC monitoring fits into your complete observability stack.

 FAQ